2023 Night Out in the Parks CALL FOR PROPOSALS

 - We strongly recommend both organizations and individual artists have $1 million general liability insurance naming the Chicago Park District an additional insured for all events.
 Organizations will be required to provide a certificate of insurance.

-- Night Out in the Parks artists/partners may be subject to fingerprint clearance/background check as part of the contracting process, depending on the scope of their project.
+- Night Out in the Parks partners may be subject to fingerprint clearance/background check as part of the contracting process, depending on the scope of their project.
+Projects where partners will have physical interaction with the general public will be subject to background checks.

-4. How Can Night Out in the Parks Support Your Programming?
+4. What are the 2023 Night Out in the Parks Themes?

 5. How Will My Night Out in the Parks Proposal Be Evaluated?

-The Chicago Park District will accept submissions for the 2022 Night Out in the Park season from Monday, November 1 to Wednesday, December 8, 2021.
+The Chicago Park District will accept submissions for the 2023 Night Out in the Park season from Wednesday, November 2 through Sunday, December 11, 2022.
 All submitted proposals will be evaluated by a review committee composed of city-wide Park District representatives, community partners and arts administrators from sister agencies.

 The following criteria will be weighed heavily when evaluating proposals: